klimaleksus/stable-diffusion-webui-embedding-merge/README.md

 It creates a tab named `EM`

 ## Installation:
+This extension is included into the official index!
+Just use `Available → Load from` in WebUI Extensions tab.
-Copy the link to this repository into `Extension index URL` in WebUI Extensions tab:
+Or copy the link to this repository into `Install from URL`:
 ```
 https://github.com/klimaleksus/stable-diffusion-webui-embedding-merge
 ```